smeshko/project-rulebook-android/_bmad-output/implementation-artifacts/5-1-scan-flow-initiation-credit-check.md

 ✅ Task 3 Completed: Wired camera navigation to scan flow.
 Updated RulebookNavHost to add scan flow and paywall screens, updated camera callbacks to navigate to scan flow with captured/compressed image URI.

 ✅ Task 4 Completed: Paywall navigation already implemented in Task 3.
 Paywall route defined in NavigationDestination, PaywallPlaceholder created, and ScanFlowScreen navigates to paywall when credits == 0.

+✅ Task 5 Completed: Analytics event already implemented in Task 2.
+ScanFlowViewModel.trackScanStarted() tracks scan_started event with source and credit_balance properties.
+Test verifies event is tracked only when credits > 0.

 ### File List